Skip to main content

 • Adaptive Streaming Quality

 For multi-camera views (Live View, Kiosk, and Personal Wall) Coram uses SD to maintain smooth performance.
-In a single-camera Timeline view, for recordings where motion is detected, you can switch to HD for detailed playback.
+In a single-camera Timeline view, for recordings where motion is detected, live video is set to HD for detailed playback.

 • Motion-Triggered Recording